girishkuniyal/girishkuniyal/_posts/2019-03-17_first-posts.md

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Welcome to First Post!"
+date: 2019-03-18
 ---

 # Welcome

-**Hello world**, this is my first Jekyll blog post.
+**Hello world**, this is my first blog post.

 I hope you like it!